Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

-A way to reduces the wall-clock time for convergence and make a better usage of modern parallel HPC resources is to employ multiple walkers or replicas~\cite{Raiteri-JPCB-2006}.
+\paragraph{Multiple walkers metadynamics} A way to reduce the wall-clock time for convergence and make a better usage of modern parallel HPC resources is to employ multiple walkers or replicas~\cite{Raiteri-JPCB-2006}.
 The walkers collaboratively sample the free energy \hyperlink{ref:FES} {landscape} and share a bias potential that is constructed by considering the Gaussians deposited by all the walkers.